How to Practice with Your Training/Sparring Partner (Part 3)

 Let’s say that you’ve learned to play the Scotch against 1.e4 e5.
 But normally against 1.e4 you play 1...c5, the Sicilian.

 Even though you may never normally play Black against the Scotch you should still switch sides.
 Why?
 Because you’ll be in the shoes of your future opponents, and you’ll see the positions from their perspective.
-As a result, when you come back to play for White, you will feel the positions better.
+As a result, when you come back to play for White, you will feel the position better.

 Now, let’s start the journey of developing your middlegame and endgame skills 🙂